Catania FC: Foundation and early years (1901–1943)

-Foundation (1908–1943)

-In northern Italy, football was more organised and clubs in the area competed in the early Italian Football Championships, while the southern clubs competed in competitions such as the Lipton, Sant' Agata, and Agordad cups.
-US Catanese survived World War I, and after that, played in the local Coppa Federale Siciliana.
+In Northern Italy, football was more organised and clubs in the area competed in the early Italian Football Championship, while the southern clubs competed in competitions such as the Lipton, Sant' Agata, and Agordad cups.
+U.S. Catanese survived World War I, and after that, played in the local Coppa Federale Siciliana.
 Seven seasons later, in 1927, they were promoted to the Campionato Catanese, later winning in the 1928–29 season.
-As they gained promotion, the team entered the Second Division, but the fascist reform of Italian football dictated the disbandment of Catanese and the establishment of Società Sportiva Catania on 27 June 1929.
+As they gained promotion, the team entered the Seconda Divisione, but the fascist reform of Italian football dictated the disbandment of U.S. Catanese and the establishment of Società Sportiva Catania on 27 June 1929.
 The new club first competed in Serie B in the 1934–35 season, where they finished fourth; that year, Genoa won the Serie B title.

 Catania played in the league for three seasons during this period before ultimately being relegated.
 Down in Serie C, Catania was crowned the champion in the 1938–39 season, finishing above Sicilian rivals Siracusa and Messina, who came in second and third place respectively.
 The club finished bottom of the league in Serie B and won only three games that season.
-The club's name was briefly changed to Associazione Calcio Fascista Catania during the 1942–43 season in Serie C, which ended prematurely due to World War II.
+The club's name was briefly changed to Associazione Fascista Calcio Catania during the 1942–43 season in Serie C, which ended prematurely due to World War II.